Critical Human Geography

 - Research plans for dissertations

-Students write a report on their group project.
-They also write a full research plan, and make an individual presentation of this plan.
+You will write a report on your group project.
+You also write a full research plan, and make an individual presentation of this plan.

 You will select 30 credits of optional modules either provided by the School of Geography, or in other social science schools across the University.